 What are boba cocktails?

 Although bubble tea was originally alcohol-free and super popular among teens and tweens, somewhere along the line a few enterprising folks decided to add a little something stronger to appeal to an older demographic.

-Flavours hailing from Thailand, Indonesia, and China have been shaking up the global cocktail scene for a while now, with talented bartenders at Asian-owned establishments infusing drinks with inspiring flavours like pandan leaves, Thai chilli, bitter melon and Chinese five spice.
+Flavors hailing from Thailand, Indonesia, and China have been shaking up the global cocktail scene for a while now, with talented bartenders at Asian-owned establishments infusing drinks with inspiring flavors like pandan leaves, Thai chili, bitter melon, and Chinese five spice.